Location: United States

 Geographic Markets: Israel, United States, Russian Federation, United Kingdom

-Gett operating in more than 100 cities including New York, London, Manchester, Liverpool, Edinburgh, Glasgow, Leeds, Moscow, St Petersburg and throughout Israel.
+Gett has more than 150,000 cars on the road around the world and is said to be operating in more than 100 cities, including New York, London, Manchester, Liverpool, Edinburgh, Glasgow, Leeds, Moscow, St Petersburg and throughout Israel.

 The Due Diligence Report for Gett, prepared with crowd analysis and predictive algorithms, perfect for investment assessment, research and general in depth analysis.